Kamoy123/ccs_openstack/README.md

 # Update the ip address in k8s-manifests/values.yaml to external IP of worker node
 # and port mapped to 80 or 443.
 Use port mapped to 80 is TLS is not enabled.

-# Release node tains - Do not use this command
-kubectl taint nodes --all node.cloudprovider.kubernetes.io/uninitialized-
 ```